Kevin Conroy's Final Lines As Batman Are Even More Heartbreaking After His Death

 People online loved hearing Kevin Conroy as Batman one last time

 While Kevin Conroy had an extensive acting career, Batman would define his legacy.
 He voiced the character in numerous other animated projects, like "Batman Beyond," "Justice League Unlimited," and "Static Shock," as well as video games like "Batman: Arkham Asylum."
 Even those credits barely scratch the surface of all he accomplished with the hero.
-Conroy even played a live-action version of the character on the Arrowverse's "Crisis on Infinite Earths" storyline, so this animated trilogy of films is a fitting way to see him off, and fans are getting emotional over the performance.
+Conroy even played a live-action version of the character on the Arrowverse's "Crisis on Infinite Earths" storyline, so this animated trilogy of films was a fitting way to see him off, with fans getting emotional over the performance.

-X is filled with posts from people appreciating how we got to hear Conroy as Batman one last time, like @Haydenbarton_39: "Notice how even in the face of Armageddon he doesn't cower?
+X was filled with posts from people appreciating how we got to hear Conroy as Batman one last time, like @Haydenbarton_39: "Notice how even in the face of Armageddon he doesn't cower?
 Within seconds of realizing they will be gone he isn't afraid and he's proud of what he's done."
 The scene directly harkening back to "Batman: The Animated Series" made the moment even better, with @DynamoSuperX writing, "The fact this starts and ends with the [Batman Animated Series] universe is perfect."